Market Update: Strategies for Volatile Markets

 - Discuss how recent capital markets developments have impacted derivative markets

-- Review hedging strategies financial institutions have been implementing in the context of the current market
+- Review hedging strategies financial institutions have been implementing in the context of the current market such as the rising rate environment

 About the speakers